$135.00

 Material: Acrylic on Board.

-Strength in Numbers: A Bold Portrait of Collective Power and Defiant Unity,
+Strength in Numbers is a bold Portrait of Collective Power and Defiant Unity.

 The flattened, fragmented forms—evocative of Cubist and Neo-Expressionist traditions—underscore the complex identities that exist within any group.
 Their faces are fractured, brightly colored, and layered with emotional intensity, yet they are fused into a cohesive force.
 The piece suggests that, in numbers, people gain not only visibility but also power—power to protect, to protest, and to demand justice.
 However, it also quietly warns that the same power, when untethered from morality, can become intimidating, oppressive, or violent.